-- Clothing The standard of dress at SRCS is designed to contribute positively to A. the learning environment and maintain a high level of personal character and appearance.
-The main principles governing the dress codes are modesty, courtesy, and avoidance of extremes that some might find distracting or offensive.
+A. Clothing - The standard of dress at SRCS is designed to contribute positively to the learning environment and maintain a high level of personal character and appearance.
+The main principles governing the dress codes are safety, modesty, courtesy, and avoidance of extremes that some might find distracting or offensive.
+Clothing must be suitable for all scheduled classroom activities, including physical education, science labs, technology/shop classes and other activities where unique hazards or specialized attire or safety gear is required.
 All students are expected to give proper attention to personal cleanliness and to dress appropriately for school and school functions.
 Students and their parents have the primary responsibility for acceptable student dress and appearance.
 Attire that interferes with the educational process or impinges upon the rights of others will not be tolerated.
 The dress code expectations and consequences are clearly stated so that students may be successful in meeting the school's requirement.
 Teachers and all other district personnel will exemplify and reinforce socially appropriate and acceptable student dress that reflect community values, promote safety, and help students develop an understanding of a socially respectful and appropriate appearance in the school setting.
-Any questions or concerns regarding the SRCSD dress code should be directed to the appropriate building principal. - B. A student's dress, grooming and appearance, including hair style/color, jewelry, make-up and nails, shall: - 1.
-Be safe, appropriate and not disrupt or interfere with the educational process - 2.
-Recognize that extremely brief garments such as tube tops, net tops, plunging necklines, see-through garments, or short shorts and short skirts are not appropriate.
+Any questions or concerns regarding the SRCSD dress code should be directed to the appropriate building principal.

+B. A student's dress/attire

+- 1. Must be safe, appropriate and not disrupt or interfere with the educational process - 2.
+Prohibits see through garments and revealing clothing that does not provide coverage of private body parts.

-- 3. Ensure that underwear is completely covered with outer clothing - 4.
-Include footwear at all times.
+- 3. Must ensure that underwear is completely covered with outer clothing - 4.
+Must include footwear at all times.
 Footwear that is a safety hazard will not be allowed - 5.
-Not include hats or other head garments or gear, including hoods, sunglasses, headphones/earbuds, pajamas, blankets and costume- style headbands in the building during school hours except for a medical or religious purpose - 6.
-Not include items that are vulgar, obscene, libelous or denigrate others on account of race, color, religion, creed, national origin, gender, sexual orientation or disability - 7.
-Not promote and/or endorse the use of alcohol, tobacco or illegal drugs and/or encourage other illegal or violent activities - 8.
-Not include chains, sharp dog collars or bracelets, or anything that could cause injury - 9.
-Not include outer garments, such as coats, jackets, ponchos, etc. in the classroom.
-These items will be stored in the student's locker, which shall be locked at all times during the day - 10.
-Costumes and pajamas allowed only on days designated and approved by principal such as spirit days
+The allowance or disallowance of hats, hoodies and headwear is a site-based decision.
+However, any permissible head attire must allow the eyes and face to be visible to staff and must not interfere with the line of sight of any student or staff.
+Exceptions will be made for medical/health and religious reasons.
+Headwear is also allowable for sun protection. - 6.
+Must not include items that are vulgar, obscene, libelous or denigrate others on account of race, color, religion, creed, national origin, gender, sexual orientation or disability - 7.
+Must not promote and/or endorse the use of drugs, alcohol, tobacco and/or encourage other illegal or violent activities - 8.
+Must not include chains, sharp dog collars or bracelets, or anything that could cause injury - 9.
+Must not include outer garments, such as coats, jackets, ponchos, etc. in the classroom.
+These items will be stored in the student's locker, which shall be locked at all times during the day

+10. Costumes and pajamas allowed only on days designated and approved by principal such as spirit days